Ballada (album): Promotion

 In order to promote the album, Amuro announced her annual Live Style tour in early April 2014.
-The dates were confirmed via a flyer given out with the purchases of Ballada, enclosed in the album's booklet.
+The dates were confirmed via a flyer given out with purchases of Ballada, enclosed in the album's booklet.
 Tickets were offered to the public that were subscribed to the singer's Fan Space fan club, which gave them early access and a unique code to submit to secure tickets; the entire ticket system was handled as a general lottery.
 A total of 36 shows in thirteen different cities were scheduled in Japan, spanning from August 22 at the Shizuoka Eco-Pure Arena, and finishing on December 23 at the Yoyogi National Gymnasium in Shibuya, Tokyo.
 One show in Kobe was cancelled for unknown reasons, but rescheduled two extra dates.
 In order to promote the material from Ballada, Amuro added a particular song from the album on the setlist of every performance.

 A live album and DVD/Blu-Ray were recorded at the Yoyogi National Gym on November 6, alongside a bonus disc that featured the selected ballads performed.
 A total of 30 songs were added on the track list, alongside the bonus disc that included an extra 11 live recordings.
 Titled Namie Amuro Live Style 2014, the formats were a success in Japan; it reached the top spot on the Oricon DVD and Blu-Ray Chart, and was certified gold by the Recording Industry Association of Japan (RIAJ) for shipments of 100,000 copies.